-LEVELS OF SERVICE WE WILL KNOW WE ARE CURRENT PERFORMANCE (WE PROVIDE) MEETING THE LEVEL OF SERVICE IF: The number of complaints received by Council about the performance of its stormwater system, There were 5.2 complaints per 1,000 expressed per 1,000 properties in 2018/2019.
-This compares properties connected to with 12.5 complaints per 1,000 properties the stormwater system. in 2017/2018.
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE Stormwater flooding We have measures in place to respond to and reduce flood damage from stormwater to property and risk to the community.
+The number of complaints received by Council about the performance of its stormwater system, expressed per 1,000 properties connected to the stormwater system.
 Mandatory measure 4.
-There were fewer storm events in 2018/2019 and often they were of short Target: <20 duration when compared to 2017/2018, which also included ex-Cyclones Fehi and Gita.
-Percentage of customers Customer satisfied with the satisfaction stormwater service.
-Our stormwater activities are As measured through Customers that were very or fairly satisfied managed at a level the annual residents' came to 80% in this year's residents' which satisfies the survey. survey, and 19% were not very satisfied. community.
-Target: 80% This compares with 78% of customers fairly or very satisfied with stormwater services, and 19% not very satisfied in 2018.
+Target: <20 There were 5.2 complaints per 1,000 properties in 2018/2019.
+This compares with 12.5 complaints per 1,000 properties in 2017/2018.
+There were fewer storm events in 2018/2019 and often they were of short duration when compared to 2017/2018, which also included ex-Cyclones Fehi and Gita.
+Customer satisfaction Our stormwater activities are managed at a level which satisfies the community.
+Percentage of customers satisfied with the stormwater service.
+As measured through the annual residents' survey.
+Target: 80% Customers that were very or fairly satisfied came to 80% in this year's residents' survey, and 19% were not very satisfied.
+This compares with 78% of customers fairly or very satisfied with stormwater services, and 19% not very satisfied in 2018.
 The survey did not identify any particular concerns for specific areas of the District compared to others.
 The main concerns again were blockages, surface flooding and drainage system capacity.
 See Figure 22 Satisfaction with Stormwater Services on page 126.
-The environment Compliance with While Council does not have resource consents in place for entire Urban Councils resource Our stormwater Discharge Areas (UDAs), it does hold a consents for discharge systems do not number of individual stormwater from its stormwater adversely affect or system, measured by consents. degrade the the number of: receiving environment. a.
-Abatement notices